-In November 2020, stockholders approved the Liquidia Corporation 2020 Employee Stock Purchase Plan (the "2020 ESPP").
-As of March 31, 2022, a total of 594,983 shares of the Company's common stock are reserved for issuance under the 2020 ESPP.
-The 2020 ESPP allows eligible employees to purchase shares of the Company's common stock at a discount through payroll deductions, subject to plan limitations.
-Unless otherwise determined by the administrator, the Company's common stock will be purchased for the accounts of employees participating in the 2020 ESPP at a price per share that is 85% of the lesser of the fair market value of the Company's common stock on the first and last trading day of the offering period.
+In November 2020, stockholders approved the Liquidia Corporation 2020 Employee Stock Purchase Plan (the "ESPP").
+On January 1, 2022, in connection with an evergreen provision contained in the ESPP, an additional 150,000 shares of the Company's common stock were reserved for issuance under the ESPP.
+As of June 30, 2022, a total of 594,983 shares of the Company's common stock are reserved for issuance under the ESPP.
+The ESPP allows eligible employees to purchase shares of the Company's common stock at a discount through payroll deductions, subject to plan limitations.
+Unless otherwise determined by the administrator, the Company's common stock will be purchased for the accounts of employees participating in the ESPP at a price per share that is 85% of the lesser of the fair market value of the Company's common stock on the first and last trading day of the offering period.
+During the six months ended June 30, 2022 a total of 5,017 shares were issued under the ESPP.